 A pressure canner is an aluminum pot with a locking lid.
 It comes with a jar rack, pressure gauge and a steam vent.
 The pressure creates steam that raises the temperature of the pot so that low acid foods can be preserved safely.
 Follow the instruction manual that comes with your pressure canner.
 The pressure gauge must be checked every year to make sure that the canner is working at the right pressure.
 Pressure canners are not the same as pressure cookers.
 Note: Some older canning practices are no longer thought to be safe.

-Where can I get recipes?
+Where can I get recipes for home canning?

 Visit the National Center for Home Food Preservation for tested recipes.
 Tested recipes have the right amount of acid and moisture to keep your foods safe.
 Never change a recipe in any way such as: